Hugo Broch: Aerial victory claims

-According to US historian David T. Zabecki, Broch was credited with 82 aerial victories.
-Spick also lists him with 81 aerial victories claimed in 324 combat missions.
+According to U.S. historian David T. Zabecki, Broch was credited with 82 aerial victories.
+Spick lists him with 81 aerial victories claimed in 324 combat missions, a mission-to-claim ratio of 4.00.
 All of his victories were recorded over the Eastern Front.
-Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 81 aerial victory claims, all of which claimed on the Eastern Front.
+Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 81 aerial victory claims, all on the Eastern Front.

-Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 35371".
-The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
-These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.
+Victory claims were logged to a map reference, for example "PQ 35 Ost 35371" (PQ = Planquadrat) The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia, and North Africa, and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 by 4 km in size.